What testing is done on donor sperm?

 Testing donations post-acceptance.

 Once an applicant is accepted into the donor program, each sperm specimen is evaluated individually both pre-freeze and post-thaw.
 Any specimen not meeting the minimum standard requirements is discarded.
-All specimens are quarantined six months and the donor retested for HIV-1, HIV-2, HTLV-I & II, hepatitis B surface antigen, hepatitis C, syphilis (RPR), CMV, Neisseria gonorrhea, and Chlamydia trachomatis prior to release for use.
+All specimens are quarantined six months and the donor retested for HIV-1, HIV-2, HTLV-I & II, hepatitis B surface antigen, hepatitis C, syphilis (RPR), CMV, Neisseria gonorrhea, and Chlamydia trachomatis before release for use.